The Best Gaming PC Builds for the Money: Q4 2019 Recommended Components

 Pinpointing the Current Best Value Parts on the Market to Strategically Stretch Gaming Performance, Component Reliability, Airflow & Aesthetics

-Unless you've been chilling under that cliche rock for considerable time, or you've just emerged from a non-stop 3-month-long mad gaming marathon on your quest to becoming the next 7-figure eSports superstar (never stop believing!), there's newfound heartily-healthy competition between giants Intel and AMD on the CPU front, and also between AMD and NVidia on the graphics side of things with the former being a fiercely closely-contested mid and high-end gaming CPU battle the likes of which we've not seen for a long, long time.
+Unless you've been chilling under that cliche rock for considerable time, or you've just emerged from a non-stop 3-month-long mad gaming marathon on your quest to becoming the next 7-figure eSports superstar (never stop believing), over the past few months the hardware game has become real interesting with newfound heartily-healthy competition between giants Intel and AMD on the CPU front, and also between AMD and NVidia on the graphics side of things.
+There's currently a fiercely closely-contested mid and high-end gaming CPU war waging, the likes of which we've not seen for a long, long time.

 But the gap between Intel and AMD from a gaming standpoint is now so close that casual gamers and anyone building a hybrid gaming and multitasking/workstation/streaming computer should be seriously considering team red for their next build, as Ryzen CPUs now offer even more overall flexibility compared to previous generations (speaking of which, Ryzen 2nd gen is far from dead and currently represents great value).